 The advice?
 Tap into emotions for a more personal feel.

 How to get the most from influencer marketing

 As mentioned, influencer marketing doesn’t have to end on social media.
 Take the content created and use it across your other channels, like email, your website and print.
 These other outlets can sometimes be more effective than the original social media campaign in driving sales.

 Leverage influencer marketing outside of social media with Omnisend to seamlessly automate your marketing processes and emails.
 You can send influencer content by email or SMS (text) to the right audience with segmentation.

-Try Omnisend for free for 14 days (no credit card required) to not only take advantage of the influencer marketing you create, but to strengthen your brand overall.
+Start using Omnisend for free (no credit card required) to not only take advantage of the influencer marketing you create, but to strengthen your brand overall.